Immortal: The Invisible War: Reception

+William Spencer-Hale reviewed Immortal in White Wolf #49 (Nov., 1994), rating it a 4 out of 5 and stated that "In conclusion, Immortal is a game worthy of attention.
+It doesn't fall into any specific genre.
+You can decide how to play it based on your imagination and tastes.
+The possibilities are endless.
+I highly recommend this game to both veterans and novices alike."

 In the September 1996 edition of Dragon (Issue 233), Rick Swan wondered why this game had not received more recognition, saying, "Although it's been around for a while, Immortal has yet to attract the audience it deserves, this despite an aggressive ad campaign, a terrific concept, and stellar execution."
 Swan admitted that the game leaned heavily upon White Wolf Publishing's stable of modern horror role-playing games, and like those games, was similarly afflicted by "overwrought prose".
 But he called Immortal "as enticing as a daydream."
 He was fascinated by the ability of players to adjust the basic abilities of their characters, saying, "An Immortal PC is less a flesh-and-blood entity than a metaphysical chameleon [...]
 Immortals take on the player character is so radical, it’s like having your skull unscrewed and your brains stirred up."
 Swan did have some issue with the task resolution system, which used "jargon-laden rules that border on the incomprehensible."
 He also noted that combat is even more complex, but found that "combat can be a jaw-dropping experience."
 Swan concluded by giving the game an above average rating of 4 out of 6, saying, "Playing a construct of wispy memories, navigating the spirit graveyards of the Blue Air, doing battle with rogue immortals in the Underworld... well, it’s an experience without parallel [...]
 Despite the steep learning curve and the mud field of jargon, Immortal deserves more attention."